MikeCook9994/5th-Edition-Hombrew/Class  Options/Ranger/Spirit Caller.md

 # `=this.file.name`

 You have gained the attention of nature spirits as a devout steward of nature's purpose.
 They have chosen you as their commander, a spirit caller, in the endless war against the abominations that disrupt nature's harmony.
 At your command, these spirits will manifest their incredible power to aid you in your battles.
-Hone your bond with these spirits to prove your worth and motivate greater nature spirits to heed your call.
+Hone your bond with these spirits to prove your worth and motivate even more powerful nature spirits to heed your call.
 You are the force of nature that your enemies dare not trifle with.

 ## `=this.file.name` Magic
 *3rd-level `=this.file.name` feature*